Via Francigena (Last Stage to Rome)

 • GradeEasy & Moderate Sections

-The Via Francigena walk is a fantastic journey along the final 100 km from the hilltop town of Montefiascone.
-You can walk the ancient pavements of the Via Cassia, parts of which are still intact after 2,000 years.
-Experience Lazio’s green and hilly landscape, as you make your way from one ancient village to the next, on the final section of the Via Francigena to Rome.
+The Via Francigena walk is an amazing journey covering the final 100 km from the hilltop town of Montefiascone.
+You will walk on the ancient pavements of the Via Cassia, some of which have remained intact for over 2,000 years.

-NB The Testimonium is only given to pilgrims who present a credential showing stamps for at least the last 100 km for walkers or the last 200 km for cyclists.
+Please note that the Testimonium is only given to pilgrims who can provide a credential showing stamps for at least the last 100 km for walkers or the last 200 km for cyclists.
 Your credential will be waiting for you at your first hotel.
-We recommend you have stamped each day and present it at the following places when you arrive at St Peter’s in Rome.
-We can also request tickets for a Papal Audience if your dates coincide with the Papal calendar.
-Please ask us if this is of interest.
+We recommend that you get your credential stamped each day and present it at the following places when you arrive at St. Peter’s in Rome.

 • 8 Nights B&B Accommodation